rpairo/exoplanets/README.md

 - [exoplanets-terminal.yaml](k8s/base/exoplanets-terminal.yaml): This file contains all the required instructions to pull the image from docker hub, set up and run in kubernetes.

-Notice I have chose to create a **Job** instead of **Deployment** since this project is made to run once.
-Does not requires to be restarted every time it finish and stops.